Bending rigidity, sound propagation and ripples in flat graphene

-In Figs. \ref{spectrum} (a)-(d) we compare the harmonic phonon spectra with the auxiliary phonons as well as with the spectra obtained from the peaks in the imaginary part of the interacting Green's function, the physical phonons.
+In Figs. \ref{spectrum} (b)-(e) we compare the harmonic phonon spectra with the auxiliary phonons as well as with the spectra obtained from the peaks in the imaginary part of the interacting Green's function, the physical phonons.
 The main conclusion is that while the dispersion of the ZA modes obtained from $\phischa$ is linearized, the physical phonons become close to a quadratic dispersion and approach the harmonic dispersion, as expected by symmetry in the static limit.
-This is very clear in Fig. \ref{spectrum}(c) and (d), where we show that the bending rigidity, defined as the frequency divided by the squared momentum, is independent of the wavevector at any temperature.
-This suggests that the bending rigidity is barely affected by interactions, in contradiction to the broadly assumed result that it diverges logarithmically at small momentum in membranes due to thermal fluctuations\cite{refId0}.
-In Fig. \ref{spectrum} (e) we show the temperature dependence of the frequency of the optical $E_{2g}$ mode visible in Raman experiments, which red-shifts with increasing temperature in agreement with experiments\cite{calizo2007temperature,kagi1994proper,tan1999intrinsic} and previous theoretical works\cite{bonini2007phonon}.
-The experimental results in graphene\cite{linas2015interplay} lay between the shift calculated considering thermal expansion and without considering it, which is the expected behavior due to the presence of the substrate.
+This is very clear in Fig. \ref{spectrum}(d) and (e), where we show that the bending rigidity, defined as the frequency divided by the squared momentum, is independent of the wavevector at any temperature.
+This suggests that the bending rigidity is barely affected by interactions, in contradiction to the broadly assumed result that it diverges at small momentum in membranes due to thermal fluctuations~\cite{refId0}.

-Even if the anharmonic correction to the phonon spectra may look small in Fig. \ref{spectrum}, it has a huge impact on the mechanical and thermal properties of graphene.
-When calculating the root mean square atomic displacement with the SCHA density matrix as $\sqrt{\langle \mathbf{u}^2 \rangle}_{\scharho}$, the dramatic divergences with the sample size obtained in the harmonic case are partially suppressed (see Supplementary Material\cite{supp}), clearly showing the contribution of anharmonicity to the mechanical stability of graphene.
-The divergences reduce precisely because the auxiliary phonons that build $\scharho$ are linear at small momenta (see Fig. \ref{spectrum}).
-Thus, even if the phonons obtained from the SCHA Green's function are quadratic, the fact that the density matrix used to compute thermodynamic properties is built with linearized phonons makes the divergences reduce.